 3) Attendance at three milestone events during the year: Orientation (March 2022), Mid-Point Review (October 2022), Graduation Ceremony (March 2023)

 4) Maintenance of a log throughout the year, recording the subjects and competencies discussed with your mentee (a log template will be provided to you)

-Starting April 1, 2021, mentors will meet with their students for 60-90 minutes–– at least once per month–– to discuss their mentee's Social Innovation & Impact project and offer guidance.
+Starting April 18, 2022, mentors will be encouraged to meet with their students for 60-90 minutes–– at least once per month–– to discuss their mentee's social impact project and offer guidance.